aws-samples/aws-generativeai-partner-samples/mongodb/README.md

 ## Code Samples For MongoDB

-This folder contains sub-projects with code samples related to MongoDB>
+This folder contains sub-projects with code samples related to MongoDB.